ChrisEnv/tendeR/README.md

 - **scripts/**:
   - `fetch_data.R`: The R script responsible for fetching data from the RSS feed.
 - **.github/workflows/**:
-  - `run_and_commit.yml`: The GitHub Actions workflow file that schedules and runs the R script daily at 14:05 UTC, and commits the results back to the repository.
+  - `run_and_commit.yml`: The GitHub Actions workflow file that schedules and runs the R script daily and commits the results back to the repository.

 ## Setup
 To run the scripts locally, you will need R installed on your machine along with the following R packages: